© February 17, 2018 | Schulter Etyang

 As I looked at scripture through the eyes of Jesus and his finished work for me – the gospel of grace, I began to realize, wait a minute, even Jesus himself was a joyous person.
 Jesus was anointed with the oil of joy more than anyone else.
 (Psalm 45:7, Hebrews 1:9) The Hebrew and Greek words for joy, both define joy as brightness, cheerfulness, rejoicing, etc.

 The first miracle Jesus did, he turned water into wine.
 (John 2:1-11).
 Wine represents celebration, joy, and having a good time.
-Graham Norton the host of the hugely popular, award-winning show, The Graham Norton Show, has said many times that in order to get his celebrity guests to talk and enjoy themselves, he usually gives them wine, cocktails, beers or their favorite drinks to get them to loosen up.
+Graham Norton the host of the hugely popular, award-winning show, The Graham Norton Show, has said many times that in order to get his celebrity guests to talk and enjoy themselves, he usually gives them wine, cocktails, beers or their favourite drinks to get them to loosen up.
 Even the world knows that wine or drinks get the party going.

 Why I am joyful